DEFRA/apas-docs/docs/calculator/latest/en/pages/2-1-1-input-source.md

 - a week (split into Weekday, Saturday and Sunday)
 - a year (split into 12 months)

-By default, road transport sources in all years will be assigned diurnal time-varying profiles based on Department for Transport statistics for 2022 and a continuous monthly time-varying profile.
+By default, road transport sources in all years will be assigned diurnal time-varying profiles based on Department for Transport statistics and a continuous monthly time-varying profile.

 All other sectors have a continuous diurnal and monthly time-varying profile as default, indicating that the emissions do not vary over the course of the day or the week.